Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs in the application of forward problems of computational mechanics

 The above literature review discusses using PINNs to replace traditional numerical methods, such as the finite element method, for solving linear elasticity problems.
-Additionally, operator learning has also been applied to linear elasticity problems.
-For instance, Wang et al. (2024) \citep{wang2024homogenius} proposed using the Fourier Neural Operator (FNO) to replace the calculation process of elastic tensors in mechanical homogenization.
+Additionally, operator learning combined with finite element methods has also been applied to linear elasticity problems, especially for multiscale problem.
+For instance, Wang et al. (2026) \cite{wang2024homogenius} proposed using the Fourier Neural Operator (FNO) to replace the calculation process of elastic tensors in mechanical homogenization.
 In the original problem, traditional methods required finite element calculations of displacement fields under six loading conditions for different geometries, followed by numerical homogenization formulas to obtain the fourth-order equivalent elastic tensor.
 Since the boundary conditions in the numerical homogenization process are fixed and only the geometry changes, a large amount of data can be calculated using finite elements for different geometries, then operator learning can be used to learn the mapping from geometry to displacement fields, and finally, it can be input into traditional numerical homogenization programs, significantly improving computational efficiency (about 1000 times faster compared to traditional finite element methods).
-Additionally, in multiscale calculations, the computation of Representative Volume Elements (RVEs) is a key limiting factor in multiscale algorithms.
-Liu and Wang et al. (2024) \citep{liu4702962deep} proposed a multiscale framework based on operator learning aimed at improving material energy utilization rates, starting from molecular dynamics simulations based on material formulas to compute thermal conductivities, then using RVEs to calculate equivalent thermal conductivities under different geometries, and finally integrating the equivalent thermal conductivities into real architectural structures to predict energy utilization rates.
-Operator learning can improve the efficiency of computation in RVE.
-This framework, which spans multiple scales from nanoscale molecular dynamics simulations to microscale RVEs based on operator learning, and to macroscale numerical simulations of buildings, is a multiscale simulation framework that can predict the energy utilization rates of new materials.
-When faced with new materials, using the aforementioned framework with operator learning can significantly accelerate the multiscale simulation of new materials, thus better contributing to global climate efforts.
+The solution predicted by the FNO is then used as the initial guess for the finite element iterative solver.
+Since this initial guess is much closer to the reference solution, the number of required numerical iterations is greatly reduced compared to traditional finite element methods.
+This strategy thus achieves both the computational efficiency of operator learning and the accuracy of the classical finite element method.